Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation

 \subsubsection{Effect of Number of Teacher Models}

-\quad \\ We investigate the influence of different numbers of teacher models on Charades-STA.
-As shown in \ref{teacher_number}, the performance presents a rising tendency with the increase of teachers.
-If SeqPAN is removed, the accuracy will be reduced by about 1\% in terms of R1@0.7.
-When simply utilizing EAMAT, the performance will reach 38.25\% and 52.69\% compared to the original student 32.71\% and 52.50\% on mIoUR and 1@0.7, which proves the effectiveness of EAMAT.
-However, there exists a great distance of nearly 2\% between our full model and its variant 'no teacher', showing that one teacher is not enough.
-In summary, our improvements are not only from soft targets with one single teacher, but also from the learning of structural knowledge and intermediate-level knowledge with fused multi-teacher teaching.
-Multiple teachers make knowledge distillation more flexible, ensemble helps improve the training of student and transfer related information of examples to the student.
+We investigate the influence of different numbers of teacher models on Charades-STA.
+As shown in Figure \ref{teacher_number}, the performance presents a rising tendency with the increase of teachers.
+According to the results, we realize that our improvements are not only from soft targets with one single teacher, but also from the learning of structural knowledge and intermediate-level knowledge with fused multi-teacher teaching.
+Multiple teachers make knowledge distillation more flexible, while ensemble helps improve the training of students and transfer related information of examples to them.